 HashMap vs Hashtable vs HashSet

-I was reading about collection framework of java.
+I was reading about collection framework of Java.
 And was studying Hashtable, HashMap and HashSet.
-It was quite interesting differences between them.
+Its quite interesting to know the differences between them.
 In this post I will discuss these three with examples.

 Hashtable